wisq/wisq.github.io/_drafts/mblade1.md

 It wasn't important that I hold onto Bariyye.
 It's far away and hard to defend, and would have just been a drain on our forces.
 I left without bothering to defend it, having made my point to my satisfaction.
 The Sarranids retook it.

 And then, magic happened: Instead of giving Bariyye back to Emir Atis, the Sarranid king, Sultan Hakim, decided to keep it for himself.
 Emir Atis was now the lord of nothing.
-Shortly thereafter, he was indicted for treason and forced to flee to another kingdom!
+Less than a week after that, he was indicted for treason and forced to flee to another kingdom!

 (In Mount & Blade, "indicted for treason" is code for "the king wants to get rid of you", which is usually because you have bad relations with him.
 Jeez, I can't imagine why Emir Atis might resent his king!)

-At the time, aside from having a good laugh, I felt a bit bad for the Emir — I'd achieved revenge well beyond any reasonable grounds and this was edging on just plain vindictive, albeit beyond my control.
+At the time, aside from having a good laugh, I felt a bit bad for the (ex-)Emir — I'd achieved revenge well beyond any reasonable grounds and this was edging on just plain vindictive, albeit beyond my control.
 But life went on, and I forgot about the incident.

 Months later, the war with the Sarranids was still ongoing, even though I hadn't heard of a single incursion or military action on either side.
 It was a War In Name Only, with nothing really happening.